zrisher/GardenConquest/Docs/players.md

 [Space Engineers Plugin Loader (SEPL)](https://github.com/Rynchodon/SpaceEngineersPluginLoader) installed, follow its installation instructions.

-Once SEPL is installed, run it and ensure these plugins are added and enabled:
+Once SEPL is installed, run it and ensure this line exists and is enabled:

 Author    | Repository
 --------- | ------------
-Rynchodon | SEPC
 zrisher   | GardenConquest2

 ## Gameplay Concepts